The Fair World Project:

 - an end to usury o Grants not loans

-o All our sisters, our brothers: all our brothers, our sisters
+All our sisters, our brothers: all our brothers, our

 ecology